Edmund Randolph: Virginia Convention

-Washington's Cabinet
+Washington's cabinet

 President Washington rewarded Randolph for his support.
-In September 1789, Randolph was appointed the first Attorney General of the US.
-Here he maintained a precarious neutrality in the feuds between Alexander Hamilton and Thomas Jefferson (who was a second cousin to Randolph).
-Serving in Washington's cabinet, as in the ratification dispute of 1787–88, Randolph tried to bring people together rather than contest with others in pursuit of self-righteous ideological purity.
+In September 1789, Randolph was appointed the first Attorney General of the United States.
+Here he maintained a neutrality in the feuds between Alexander Hamilton and Thomas Jefferson (Randolph's second cousin).
+Serving in Washington's cabinet, as in the ratification dispute of 1787–88, Randolph tried to bring people together rather than contest with others.
 He continued to make important contributions to the new nation's structure and its relationship with the states.

+President Washington and the Ona Judge scandal

+Pennsylvania’s Quakers passed one of the nation's first laws calling for the abolition of slavery.
+The Gradual Abolition of Slavery Act stated that any adult who resided in Pennsylvania for more than six months would be considered free under Pennsylvania law.
+During the Washingtons’ time in Philadelphia, three of Randolph’s own slaves cited this very law to him before running away to freedom.
+As attorney general, Randolph then alerted Martha Washington.
+At the advise and legal counsel of Randolph, President Washington instructed his personal secretary to secretly ensure that every six months the enslaved persons in the Washington residence should either be rotated out or forced to take a short trip across the river to New Jersey, therefore resetting the clock and skirting the law.
+This scandal went even further when, in May of 1796, an enslaved woman named Ona “Oney” Judge ran away to freedom while the Washington's were eating dinner.
+However, this act angered President Washington, and he enlisted Attorney General Randolph in pursuing Judge.
+Judge’s recapture was pursued by Washington afterwards.

 When Jefferson resigned as Secretary of State in 1793, Randolph succeeded him.
 The primary diplomatic initiative of his term was the Jay Treaty with Britain in 1794.
 However, Hamilton devised the plan and wrote the instructions, leaving Randolph the minor role of signing the papers.
 Hostile to the resulting treaty, Randolph almost gained Washington's ear for his concerns but was overridden in the wake of the Fauchet scandal (see below).
 Near the end of his term as Secretary of State, negotiations for Pinckney's Treaty were finalized.